Want to learn new ways to make extra money?

 You get $5 for every card you link to the app and $10 for every friend you refer to the app.
 Get a few family and friends to sign up and the money adds up quick!
 (Note: The $10 referral bonus varies.
 Sometimes it’s only $5, but we’ve seen it as high as $15 per referral).

-Ebates is another big cash back website, and, just like the others, they offer a generous sign up bonus for new users.
+Ebates is another big cash back website, and, just like the others, they offer free cash for new users.
 A smart thing to do would be to join several different cash back sites and then “shop around” whenever you are ready to make a purchase.
 If Ebates is offering 6% cash back on Nike Shoes but you see that Swagbucks is offering 7% cash back, you’ll obviously choose to buy through Swagbucks.

 Ibotta is a cash back app specifically designed for grocery shopping.
 You get $10 just for signing up, and they’ll pay you $5 more for each friend you refer.